eegli/tinyparse/readme.md

 ### Explicit null values

 In some cases, an argument may be allowed to be `null`.
-E.g. if a user sets the argument `outputDirectory` to `null`, they do not want anything to be saved to the file system.
+E.g. if a user sets the argument `outputDirectory` to `null`, they do not want anything saved to the file system.

 This can be used as an alternative to providing another config field like `noEmit` for the above use case.